RWKV/RWKV-infctx-trainer/guides/RWKV-x-playground-training.md

     - have the right to reject your submission
     - have the right to make adjustments, and reschedule your runs accordingly
     - have no obligation to schedule your run immediately (existing experiments typically takes priority)
+- Everything will be done in public.
+NSFW / trolling runs will not be accepted